Quarterly Connections: News from the NRTC

 Linking Blindness and Low Vision Research to Practice

-Current RRTC Research Highlights: Accessibility in the Modern Workplace
+Current RRTC Research Highlights: Best Practices in the Randolph-Sheppard Business Enterprise Program

 In the Works: Training and TA

 The NRTC, along with the University of Southern Mississippi and the Mississippi Deaf-Blind Project, have been awarded a follow-up grant from the Mississippi Department of Education to continue our efforts to assist teachers in Mississippi to more effectively identify and serve students with visual impairments.
 There will be nine Workshops including four conducted by the NRTC.
 The first NRTC workshop entitled "Help2!
 There is a Child with a Visual Impairment in my Class!" was conducted on September 24 and 25 on the Mississippi State University campus.
 Other NRTC workshops include one for school administrators, one on Transition and one for Para-Professionals.
 The dates for future workshops are to be announced, but most will be held in the fall of 2013.